 Triple antibiotic ointment

+Can you put Neosporin on a cat?
 Before you reach for triple antibiotic ointment like Neosporin to put on your cat’s skin wound, think again.
 While rare, cats can develop a severe, life-threatening anaphylactic reaction to the ingredients within triple antibiotic ointment.
 This is one of the reasons why veterinary professionals rarely prescribe it—even for ophthalmic use!
 When in doubt, NEVER use your own medication—or another pet’s medication—on your cat without consulting your veterinarian or the ASPCA Animal Poison Control Center.

 Other topical creams also pose potential poisoning risks to pets when ingested.
 As some cats love to groom and lick their owners, chronic poisoning can accidentally occur.
 This can, for example, result in rare cases of estrogen poisoning (from menopausal hormone creams).
 With other topical creams such as diaper rash creams, profuse gastrointestinal signs can be seen.
 Less common topical creams (such as the topical chemotherapeutic, 5-FU) can be deadly with just a few licks.
 When in doubt, keep these OTC and prescription tubes out of reach, and don’t let your cat lick where you apply medication onto yourself!

+Can you give a cat Pepto-Bismol?
 One of the ingredients in OTC Pepto-Bismol or Kaopectate can be poisonous to your cat—especially when used chronically.
 This aspirin-like compound can cause gastric ulcers and even kidney failure, and as little as half a tablespoon can be poisonous to cats.

 Chewable veterinary NSAIDs